igneous-labs/inf-1.5/pricing/flatslab/README.md

 - Instead of `i16` bps, we use a `i32` with `1_000_000_000` as the denominator to calculate rate (instead of `10_000` for bps previously) for more granular control.
 These 1 / 1_000_000_000 units will be referred to as `nanos`s for the rest of this doc
 - All input and output fees are stored in the same static PDA in an array of `(mint, input_fee, output_fee)` sorted by mint i.e. a giant slab.
 Binary searches are performed to read the fees to price trades for each mint.
 - Instead of special-casing `PriceLpTokensToMint` and `PriceLpTokensToRedeem`, the LP token (INF) is simply treated as another mint on the slab.
 Identity of this LP token mint is hardcoded into the program.
-- This slab account also contains a header of a `manager` pubkey that specifies who is authorized to
+- This slab account also contains a header of a `admin` pubkey that specifies who is authorized to
-  - set new `manager`
+  - set new `admin`
   - set fees for each mint
   - add and remove mints from the slab